heiView/heiView/README.md

 ### Building Catalog

-The `data/building-catalog.json` file is a critical master data dictionary generated from heiCO course classroom information.
-It maintains the hierarchical relationships between **Campuses**, **Buildings**, and **Rooms**—for example, displaying "Grabengasse 3-5" as "Neue Universität" for clarity, or subdividing "Voßstraße 2" into 10 distinct buildings to prevent confusion.
+The `data/building-catalog.json` file is a data dictionary generated from the classroom information in the heiCO course, supplemented by a large number of manual modifications.
+It is used to record the affiliation and alias relationships of different campuses, buildings and classrooms.
+For example, Grabengasse 3-5 is displayed as Neue Universität for easy understanding, and Voßstraße 2 is divided into 10 different buildings to avoid new students getting lost, etc.

-Since heiCO data contains significant gaps and formatting inconsistencies (and only includes street addresses), our building catalog still lacks important information: incomplete floor mappings, missing common aliases, and facility details (e.g., available outlets, AC systems, etc.).

-**We welcome Issues and Pull Requests!** You can directly edit this JSON file to enhance it.
-Every time you run `npm run db:sync`, your improvements are automatically applied to the backend database.
+There are still some contents to be improved, such as incomplete building floors, adding common abbreviations to the buildings and information about the facilities inside the classroom (whether there are sockets and air conditioners, etc.).

+### To Do List

+Due to incomplete and inconsistently formatted data in heiCO, over 700 out of the 4,000+ courses in the 2026 Summer Semester lack directly downloadable schedule and location information.
+These courses are currently placed under **"Other" → "No Information"** and require manual addition.

+**We warmly welcome contributions!** You can:

+- Join the project as a long-term editor to help complete course data, my student email id is ht305.
+- Create Issues to report missing or incorrect information
+- Submit Pull Requests to update the file directly

 ### heiCO Crawler